cfech/aws-solutions-architect-associate/Exam-notes.md

 - `AWS Proton `allows you to deploy any serverless or container-based application with increased efficiency, consistency, and control.
 You can define infrastructure standards and effective continuous delivery pipelines for your organization. `Proton` breaks down the infrastructure into environment and service (“infrastructure as code” templates).
 - `Karpenter `is a flexible, high-performance Kubernetes cluster autoscaler that launches appropriately sized compute resources, like `Amazon EC2 instances`, in response to changing application load.
 It integrates with AWS to provision compute resources that precisely match workload requirements.
+- `Wavelength Zones` are AWS infrastructure deployments that embed AWS compute and storage services within telecommunications providers’ data centers at the edge of the 5G network, so application traffic can reach application servers running in `Wavelength Zones` without leaving the mobile providers’ network.
+This prevents the latency that would result from multiple hops to the internet and enables customers to take full advantage of 5G networks. `Wavelength Zones` extend AWS to the 5G edge, delivering a consistent developer experience across multiple 5G networks around the world. `Wavelength Zones` also allow developers to build the next generation of ultra-low latency applications using the same familiar AWS services, APIs, tools, and functionality they already use today.
+    - can deploy infra like kubernetes here

 ### Big Data
 - `AWS Glue DataBrew` is essentially a no-code tool that streamlines the process of preparing data for analysis and machine learning.
 It’s especially valuable for data professionals looking to clean, normalize, and transform their data more efficiently.
 One of the standout features of DataBrew is its ability to cut down data preparation time by up to 80% compared to traditional manual methods.
 This efficiency boost not only accelerates the data preparation process but also allows data analysts and scientists to focus more on extracting insights rather than getting stuck in the initial stages of data processing.